Dynamic Properties and Motion Reproducibility of a Compact Pneumatically Actuated Humanoid Upper Body for Data-Driven Control: Data-Driven Trajectory Tracking Control

 \subsubsection{Time-Delay Compensation via Data Preprocessing}

 The goal of the controller is to find a function that maps a desired motion to the valve commands required to achieve that motion.
 We frame this as learning an inverse dynamics model, $\bm{f}: \bm{\mathcal{X}}_{k} \rightarrow \bm{y}_{k}$, where $\bm{\mathcal{X}}_{k}$ represents the robot's current and desired future states and $\bm{y}_{k}$ is the corresponding actuation command vector needed to produce that outcome.

-A critical challenge is the actuation delay identified in Section~\ref{sec:exp-time-delay}.
-To address this, we structure the training data to teach the model to ``look ahead.''
-As illustrated in Figure~\ref{fig:data_adapter_preview}, the input and output vectors for a single training sample at time $k$ are defined as:
+Although the rigid-body gravitational and inertial loads are, in principle, computable, accurate control of this robot requires the full mapping from desired motion to valve commands, which also includes actuator nonlinearities, transmission delay, friction, pressure dynamics, and coupling effects among joints.
+In particular, this mapping is affected by actuator internal friction, which has been modeled for pneumatic actuators in prior studies \cite{khayati.etal2009,schluter.perondi2018}, and by the attenuation and delay introduced by the long transmission tubes, which have also been studied in the literature \cite{krichel.sawodny2014,kern2017}.
+However, identifying a sufficiently accurate control-oriented inverse model for the installed multi-DOF robot remains difficult in practice.
+Therefore, we employ a data-driven approach to learn this mapping directly from measured data in this preliminary study.